Hareesh108/compiler-workshop-v1/README.md

 - **analyze.js**: Name resolution that verifies variable scoping
 - **typecheck.js**: Hindley-Milner type inference algorithm

+## Visualization Tool

+The project includes an interactive visualization tool to help understand the compilation process:

+1. **Tokenizer Visualization**: Step through the tokenization process with an interactive scrubber
+   - See source code being consumed token by token
+   - Watch the token stream being built in real-time
+   - Try out different code examples or input your own

+### How to Use the Visualization Tool

+1. Open `index.html` in your web browser (double-click the file or open it with your browser)
+2. Use the scrubber to progress through the tokenization stages
+3. Select different examples from the dropdown or enter custom code

+For more information, see [ui/README.md](ui/README.md)

 ## Hindley-Milner Type Inference

 The type checker uses a simplified implementation of the Hindley-Milner algorithm, named after its creators Roger Hindley and Robin Milner.
 This algorithm can infer types without requiring explicit type annotations.